-Our supply chains include works, goods and services from a wide range of organisations and across a number of categories.
-We only use reputable Contractors and expect them to have adequate monitoring procedures and certifications in place i.e. for Clothing we request all tenderers to comply with SA8000 and ask questions concerning their ethical sourcing activities.
+Our supply chains includes goods, services and works from a wide range of organisations and across a number of categories.
+We only use reputable Contractors and expect them to have adequate monitoring procedures and certifications in place i.e. for Clothing we request all Tenderers to comply with SA8000 and ask questions concerning their ethical sourcing activities.